Sour Times: Critical reception

+"Sour Times" received positive reviews from most music critics.
+Upon the release, Larry Flick from Billboard magazine wrote, "And yet, we truly believe that imaginative turntable artists will give this jewel a casual spin and be forever moved by its slowly insinuating acid-jazz/funk rhythms, [and] compelling Edith Piaf-like vocals by Beth Gibbons".
 Dave Sholin from the Gavin Report described the song as a "moody, mysterious and haunting production."
 Chuck Campbell from Knoxville News Sentinel felt the "stalking" track is "a modern rock hit that could bloom into more for the English band, but the single's relative directness doesn't accurately reflect the more obscure path the group favors."
 In his weekly UK chart commentary, James Masterton wrote, "Its the kind of gloriously understated piece of melancholia that is normally supposed to appeal to students but is actually far too good to be wasted solely on that market."
+Simon Reynolds from Melody Maker named it Single of the Week, saying, "Portishead's second single 'Sour Times' is absolutely brilliant, absolutely modern, and yet exudes, positively seeps, an absolutely British atmosphere."
+Upon the re-release, Melody Maker editor Michael Bonner commented, "Beth Gibbons' nicotine-stained voice glides across a backing track as dark and sexy as a midnight stroll round Paris.
+Sinister, shifting keyboard riffs sound like they only just missed the audition to soundtrack the next David Lynch film."
+Music & Media wrote, "The single 'Sour Times' with the majestic twang guitar and the sleepy vocals by Beth Gibbons is of disproportionate beauty compared to anything else out currently."

-Alan Jones from Music Week gave the song four out of five, adding, "Their first single, "Numb", was a non-starter, but Portishead make a quantum jump with this single.
+Alan Jones from Music Week gave the song a score of four out of five, adding, "Their first single, 'Numb', was a non-starter, but Portishead make a quantum jump with this single.
 This is a melancholy, wistful and worthy successor to the widescreen meanderings of fellow Bristolians Massive Attack, with a soulful vocal and tense backing track that evokes Bond movies and Spaghetti Westerns in equal measure.
 A spinechiller, and a hit."

-Another editor, Andy Beevers, stated, "Hot on the heels of their critically acclaimed "Numb", the Bristol duo are re-releasing this single which first appeared as a very limited self-financed white label several months back.
-It is another moody downbeat tune featuring melancholy vocals, although it is a less leftfield and more complete song than "Numb"."
-James Hamilton from the RM Dance Update declared it as a "tremulous gentle girl sighed doodling atmospheric Twin Peaks/From Russia With Love-ish 94bpm pop swayer".
-Charles Aaron from Spin wrote, "Figures it would take two pale British hip-hop heads to finally dream up some modern lounge music that doesn't sound totally deracinated or desexed."
-Another editor, Jonathan Bernstein, viewed it as the group's "most wistful song", remarking that it's "fraught with anticipation of impending calamity, in part due to the employment of a theremin, the device the Beach Boys used to make "Good Vibrations" sound so spooky."
+Another Music Week editor, Andy Beevers, stated, "Hot on the heels of their critically acclaimed 'Numb', the Bristol duo are re-releasing this single which first appeared as a very limited self-financed white label several months back.
+It is another moody downbeat tune featuring melancholy vocals, although it is a less leftfield and more complete song than 'Numb'."
+David Quantick from NME wrote, "Like the great second Specials album and subsequent singles, Portishead take film theme type strands and spooky tunes and make some kind of odd pop with them.
+'Sour Times' is as splendid as its title and a great creepy song."
+James Hamilton from the Record Mirror Dance Update named it as a "tremulous gentle girl sighed doodling atmospheric Twin Peaks/From Russia With Love-ish 94bpm pop swayer".
+Charles Aaron from Spin opined, "Figures it would take two pale British hip-hop heads to finally dream up some modern lounge music that doesn't sound totally deracinated or desexed."
+Another editor, Jonathan Bernstein, named it the group's "most wistful song", remarking that it's "fraught with anticipation of impending calamity, in part due to the employment of a theremin, the device the Beach Boys used to make 'Good Vibrations' sound so spooky."